 The support for oncology fellows will be co-ordinated by Dr. Raj Jena (Clinician Scientist & Consultant in Clinical Oncology).
 Fellows will choose 2 3-month attachments relevant to oncology with a site specific team or laboratory group, with a range of projects on offer.
 Fellows will have the opportunity to discuss the projects with the relevant clinical and scientific staff.
 The projects will then be specifically developed within the Academic (University) and Clinical Departments of Oncology to combine elements likely to provide data in the short term with a longer-term and more fundamental component.
 The fellow will gain experience of research methodologies, results and their analysis and their discussion in laboratory meetings.
 The fellow's choice of project will determine who their clinical and scientific supervisors will be.
 This joint supervision is important to ensure that the fellow is aware of the scientific and clinical implications of their work and in particular the translational links between the two.
 The supervisors will meet regularly with the fellow and ensure that progress in achieving milestones is made as discussed below.

-In order to maximise productivity, extensive use of distance learning via a dedicated e-learning platform will be offered to applicants, allowing up to 50% of their bore knowledge and formal research methodology training to be conducted at the time and place of their own choice.
+In order to maximise productivity, extensive use of distance learning via a dedicated e-learning platform will be offered to applicants, allowing up to 50% of their core knowledge and formal research methodology training to be conducted at the time and place of their own choice.
 This will allow increased flexibility when establishing weekly timetables of clinical and research activities, especially if the trainee is posted outside Cambridge for a particular attachment.

 Protection of Research Time and Service Cover Arrangements

 The fellowships are divided into 75% clinical and 25% research components.
 Dividing the week into 10 sessions, the individual will receive 2.5 sessions for research activities (typically 1 day a week plus one extra day per calendar month).
 In the first year, this time will be used for laboratory visits and placements with academic site specific teams, as well as formal training in research methodologies.
 As mentioned above, training in core knowledge and research methodologies will be implemented using a distance learning platform to offer increased flexibility for the trainee.
 The remaining 7.5 sessions will be 'clinical' and follow the same successful clinical training as other SpRs on the programme.
 This is essential, since maintaining high standards of clinical training for these NTNAs will be vitally important.
 The fellow will take part in the grand round, the department's varied seminar programme and the out-of hours on-call arrangements.
+Some previous fellows have chosen to do a 3 month or 6 month block of research during their 3 year funding instead or 1 day per week.
+The program is flexible to the individual requests from each fellow

 Mentoring: